 Similarly, the L2 pumping laser utilizing Yb-doped YAG (yttrium aluminum grenade) as the active medium eliminates thermal effects by using a unique gas cooled system that maintains Yb-doped YAG at a stable temperature of 150 K (-123 ° C).

-In summary, these laser systems will provide multi-TW ultra-short laser pulses with high contrast at kHz repetition rate, PW laser pulses with a repetition rate of 10 Hz and kilojoule nanosecond laser pulses with compression capability to achieve 10 PW power.
-These systems will enable the international user community to meet high-end laser resources for program research in the generation and application of high-intensity X-ray sources, particle acceleration, and in dense-plasma physics and high fields.
+In summary, these laser systems provides multi-TW ultra-short laser pulses with high contrast at kHz repetition rate, PW laser pulses with a repetition rate of 10 Hz and kilojoule nanosecond laser pulses with compression capability to achieve 10 PW power.
+These systems enable the international user community to meet high-end laser resources for program research in the generation and application of high-intensity X-ray sources, particle acceleration, and in dense-plasma physics and high fields.